Tuition and Fees 2015-2016

 A non-refundable fee of $25 must accompany the application forms when submitted.
 A non-refundable confirmation fee of $250, due upon acceptance, confirms your participation in the program.
-These two fees are waived for colleges and universities which have a formal affiliation with Heidelberg University.
+These two fees may be waived for colleges and universities which have a formal affiliation with Heidelberg University.
+Contact your institution's study abroad advisor to determine if the waiver applies to your school.

 Please feel free to contact Barb at (419) 448-2183 or by email firstname.lastname@example.org to discuss any tuition related matters or to ask questions regarding your payments.